MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/New-ServiceFabricApplication.md

 PS C:\> New-ServiceFabricApplication -ApplicationName fabric:/myapp/persistenttodolist -ApplicationTypeName "PersistentToDoListApp" -ApplicationTypeVersion "1.0"
 ```

 This command creates an application of the type PersistentToDoListApp.
 The application is version 1.0.
-Application type and version come from application manifest in the application package which was used when registering the application using [Register-ServiceFabricApplicationType](.\Register-ServiceFabricApplicationType.md) cmdlet.
+Application type and version come from application manifest in the application package that was used when registering the application using [Register-ServiceFabricApplicationType](.\Register-ServiceFabricApplicationType.md) cmdlet.

 ### Example 2: Create an application by overriding default parameter values in the application manifest
 ```